aosabook/500lines/static-analysis/StaticAnalysisChapter.md

     If we're at a GotoNode, then we check to see if it's the end of a loop.
 If so, we remove the entry from loops and reduce our nesting level.

-^TODO: Let's look at what we get from this!
+The result of this function is the `lines` array; that's an array of (index, value) tuples.
+This means that each value in the array has an index into the method-body-`Expr`'s body and the value at that index.
+Each element of `lines` is an expression that occurred inside a loop.

 ### Finding and Typing Variables

-We just finished a function `loopcontents`, which returns the `Expr`s that are inside loops.
+We just finished the function `loopcontents`, which returns the `Expr`s that are inside loops.
 Our next function will be `loosetypes`, which takes a list of `Expr`s and returns a list of variables that are loosely typed.
 Later, we'll pass the output of `loopcontents` into `loosetypes`.

 In each expression that occurred inside a loop, `loosetypes` searches for occurrences of symbols and their associated types.
 Variable usages show up as `SymbolNode`s in the AST; `SymbolNode`s hold the name and inferred type of the variable.